Liyubov/networks_analysis/README.md

 # networks basic analysis tools
-this is repository for basic analysis tools of networks.
+this is repository for basic analysis tools of networks. for galleries of some network visualisations please visit https://imaginary.org/gallery/networks-and-the-world

 in folder *network_code* we do basic network analysis. here we consider networks embedded in space (spatial and in particular geometric networks),  see notebook *geometric graphs analysis.ipynb*,